 The Body By Science Workout

 This is another intense exercise regime.
 But this involves using machinery to lift weights at a very slow pace.
 The idea is to fatigue your muscles quickly by lifting approximately 70% of your bodyweight really, really slowly.
 You know that most intense part of your gym session?
 It’s just that bit, for about 20 minutes.
 It’s horrible, but the results are amazing.
 And the best part is that you don’t need to go back for at least 7 to 10 days afterward!
-Check here for the full breakdown.
+Check here for a full breakdown of smart healthy living choices.